By Rick Steves

 As Germany put itself back together after the war, cities established commissions to debate how they'd rebuild their cities.
-Should they restore the old towns or bulldoze the mess and go modern?
-While Frankfurt voted to bulldoze (hence its Manhattan feel today), Munich voted (by a close margin) to rebuild its old town, with the help of Nazi photographs.
+Should they restore the old towns, or bulldoze the mess and go modern?
+While Frankfurt voted to bulldoze (hence its Manhattan-esque feel today), Munich voted — by a close margin — to rebuild its old town, with the help of Nazi photographs.
 Strict regulations maintain Munich's Old World ambience.
 For example, buildings cannot exceed the height of the church spires.
 Today, Munich has no real suburban-style shopping malls.
 But its downtown is vital, filled with people who come to shop.

 Although the capital of a very conservative part of Germany, the city of Munich has long been a liberal stronghold (in the chaos following World War I, it was briefly the world's first non-Bolshevik "people's republic").
 This tradition of outside-the-box thinking also helps make Munich livable.
 Since 1948, Munich's mayors have mostly come from the liberal and labor-friendly Social Democratic Party.
-Fearing that fast food chains will replace the old fashioned market stalls and quaint eateries that make Munich's Viktulienmarkt one of Europe's most charming squares, the city subsidizes the rent so they can survive on the some of Germany's most expensive real estate.
-The city's policies are pedestrian-friendly, too.
-You'll find most of the town center closed to automobile traffic, with plenty of bike lanes and green spaces.
+Fearing that fast food chains will replace the old fashioned market stalls and quaint eateries that make Munich's Viktulienmarkt one of Europe's most charming squares, the city subsidizes the stalls' rent so they can survive on the some of Germany's most expensive real estate.
+The city's policies are pedestrian friendly, too.
+You'll find most of the town center closed to car traffic, with plenty of bike lanes and green spaces.
 On summer Mondays, the peace and quiet makes way for "blade Monday" — when streets in the center are closed to cars and as many as 30,000 in-line skaters swarm around town in a giant party on wheels.

 Talking softly and hearing birds rather than motors, and surrounded by glorious art and architecture, it's easy to forget you're in the center of a big city that was rubble such a short time ago.